brilyuhns/brilyuhns.github.io/index.md

 ## SUMMARY

 - Engineering leader with 14 years of software industry experience, growing from individual contributor to Head of Product & Engineering.
-- Over the past 7+ years, focused on building and scaling regulated, integration-heavy platforms across startups and growth-stage companies.
+- Over the past 7+ years, focused on building and scaling regulated, integration-heavy platforms.
-- Currently working as Head of Engineering at a fintech organisation supporting multiple regulated products.
+- Currently working as Head of Engineering at a fintech organisation supporting multiple applications across 4 regulated products.
 - Proven track record of leading cross-functional teams, driving strategic initiatives, and shaping high-performing engineering cultures.
 - Skilled at stakeholder alignment, team development, and enhancing operational efficiency across distributed teams.